Longer wait times at local hospitals due to COVID-19 absences

 Ottawa's mayor calls for mandatory masks in essential stores, schools and on public transit

-Mayor Jim Watson has asked city staff whether the city of Ottawa can implement its own mandatory mask bylaw for public transit when the Ontario government's restrictions end this month
+Mayor Jim Watson has asked city staff to look at whether the city of Ottawa can implement its own mandatory mask bylaw for public transit when the Ontario government's restrictions end this month.

 -